-2025 Halloween Street Closure
+2026 Halloween Street Closure

 Petition and General Information

-Halloween Street Closure Petition
+2026 Halloween Street Closure Petition

-(Only one petition per Tara address required.
+Only one signature per Tara household is required.

 Thank you for signing!